timboudreau/acteur-tutorial/README.md

 This is a simple tutorial for [a simple framework](https://github.com/timboudreau/acteur) for writing simple, yet fast and scalable servers.

 To set expectations:  If you are looking for something to run servlets, this is not it.
 Acteur is great for creating very lightweight, very scalable servers.
 Such servers can be quite powerful.
-But most servlet frameworks are heavily dependent on things like ThreadLocals, which pretty much guarantees they will never be usable in a truly asynchronous environment.
+In some ways the programming model is lower-level than servlets - one of the goals was to make it easy to do things like HTTP cache headers *really* right.
+Its target is to provide a similar in flavor programming model to what you get with Node.js - which is also low-level.
+It is easy to quickly build up fairly high-level reusable components on top of the framework.

+### Getting Started

 To start out with, we need to create a Maven project and add a dependency: